 Korea's great geographic features blessed this peninsular nation with ample access to the ocean, as well as being a close neighbor to both China and Japan.
 Proximity to nearby countries in ancient times meant those countries often sought to occupy the Korean penninsula to gain control of its geographical attributes.
 Opposing dynasties within the country also fought with each other for power.
 Korean warriors of these times often fought off foreign invaders and warriors from rival Korean dynasties.
 The constant state of warfare these Korean warriors the opportunity to develop their sword techniques and learn which of those stopped their enemies most efficiently and effectively.

-Our Haidong Gumdo lineage at Range Martial Arts is as follows:
+Our Haidong Gumdo lineage at Range Martial Arts East is as follows:

-As a member of the USA Haidong Gumdo Association, World Haidong Gumdo Federation (WHGF), we follow the testing guidelines and requirements set forth by these bodies.
-We also use the same belt color and ranking system as the Haidong Gumdo - Minnesota regional group for our classes.
-Tests are based on individuals' advancements for required material.
+As a member of the USA Haidong Gumdo Association, World Haidong Gumdo Federation (WHGF), and Midwest Haidong Gumdo, we follow the testing guidelines and requirements set forth by these bodies.